rustless/rustless/README.md

 client.error(UnauthorizedError);
 ~~~

-## Before and After

-Blocks can be executed before or after every API call, using `before`, `after`,
-`before_validation` and `after_validation`.

-Before and after callbacks execute in the following order:

-1. `before`
-2. `before_validation`
-3. _validations_
-4. `after_validation`
-5. _the API call_
-6. `after`

-Steps 4, 5 and 6 only happen if validation succeeds.

-The block applies to every API call within and below the current nesting level.

 ## Error handling

 Rustless can be told to rescue specific errors and return them in the custom API format.